A woman's land rights are essential to

 The Stand For Her Land Campaign works to strengthen land rights for women around the world by closing the gap between law and practice and helping fulfill promises of gender equality.

-This is a campaign effecting real impact through targeted advocacy within countries to drive meaningful, tangible, and lasting change on the ground.
+Stand For Her Land is a campaign effecting real impact through collective action and advocacy within countries.
+It aims to drive meaningful, tangible, and lasting change on the ground.

 Without land to build or maintain a home, to farm or leverage for economic gain, to inherit from a relative, and to use as her own, women’s security, prosperity and dignity remain compromised.

 Not only is land vital to her rights.
 Research has shown that when women have secure rights to land, it is more likely that opportunities will emerge to break the cycle of poverty and improve the lives of women, their families, and whole communities.